Druckansicht der Internetadresse:

 When will I hear if I have been invited for interview?Hide

 We try to assess as many applications as possible already before the application deadline.
 Please understand that due to the large number of applications, the aptitude process might take a while.
 We therefore ask you to refrain from asking about the status of your application.
+If you have specific questions regarding your application, please use the Team Incoming Degree - FAQ and contact form.

 If you are invited for interview, you will be informed by email.
-Interviews will start in May 2023.

 How will the interviews take place?Hide

-May I apply for both master's programmes?Hide
+May I apply for more than one master's programme offered by your Faculty?Hide

 I have already completed a master's degree.
 Should I submit the master's certificate as well?Hide